Get Help & Answers Now

 • You’re dealing with side effects: While most people tolerate Suboxone well, some patients will have persistent bothersome side effects, including nausea, GI upset, dizziness, sexual dysfunction, or headaches.

 Know that you’re not required to quit taking medication that helps you.
-But if you’re ready to quit, your doctor can help you plan.
+But if you’re ready to quit, your provider can help you plan.

 Individualized Approach to Buprenorphine and Suboxone Tapering